Cua Docs

 macOS permission check#

-Call the check_permissions MCP tool after starting the embedded driver.
+Call the check_permissions MCP tool after the proxy connects to the embedded daemon.
 On macOS, embedded mode ignores prompt requests and should return source.attribution: "host":

 {